Getting hands on Arduino Ethernet Shield

 byte subnet[] = { 255, 255, 255, 0 }; //subnet mask

-Wiznet type Ethernet shield doesn’t support dynamic address assign (dhcp)– so you have to do this manually.
-You may want to check out for DHCP library which is early alpha stage.
+Wiznet type Ethernet shield doesn’t support dynamic address assign (DHCP)– so you have to do this manually.
+You may want to check out for DHCP library, which is an early alpha stage.

-Printing simple text, drawing tables is really easy task as it ends with multiple lines of print functions like
+Printing simple text, drawing tables is a straightforward task as it ends with multiple lines of print functions like

 client.println();

-with HTML formatted lines inside.
-Different task is when you need to send some data to Arduino server itself.
-One of common methods is reading HTTP request by characters.
-Simply when sending address with additional parameters like /?L=1 Arduino can capture this line character by character with line
+With HTML formatted lines inside.
+The different task is when you need to send some data to the Arduino server itself.
+One of the standard methods is reading HTTP request by characters.
+Only when sending address with additional parameters like /?L=1 Arduino can capture this line character by character with line

 char c = client.read();